 If you’re not sure whether EDR or MDR is best for your business, this infographic lays out the benefits of each.

 Endpoints are often vulnerable because they’re what we use to create, communicate and store information.
-Our people using them can be manipulated by social engineering or make the wrong decision during moments of inattention, so security awareness training will help strengthen your endpoint.
+Our people using them can be manipulated by social engineering or make the wrong decision during moments of inattention, so security awareness training will help strengthen your endpoints.